kiiichi/burn-the-tape/README.md

 ### 1.4.2.
 H (Magnetic field)

-Magnetic field data as a function of position and $frequency/wavelength$
+Magnetic field data as a function of position and frequency/wavelength

 ### 1.4.3.
 P (Poynting vector)

-Poynting vector as a function of position and $frequency/wavelength$
+Poynting vector as a function of position and frequency/wavelength

 ### 1.4.4.
 T (Transmission)

-Transmission as a function of $frequency/wavelength$
+Transmission as a function of frequency/wavelength

-- Returns the amount of power transmitted through power monitors and profile monitors, normalized to the source power.(Negative values mean the power is flowing in the negative direction.)
+- Returns the amount of power transmitted through power monitors and profile monitors, normalized to the source power.
+(Negative values mean the power is flowing in the negative direction.)

 $T(f)=\frac{\frac{1}{2}\int Re(P(f)) dS }{sourcepower(f)}$

-T(f) is the normalized transmission as a function of frequency，P(f) is the Poynting vector and dS is the surface normal.
+T(f) is the normalized transmission as a function of frequency, P(f) is the Poynting vector and dS is the surface normal.

 参考: <https://optics.ansys.com/hc/en-us/articles/360034405354-transmission-Script-command>